astonedf/D3/README.md

 ## Database

+The game League of Legends has over 150 playable champions with different base stats, abilities, strengths and weaknesses.
+Even though it might be easy to find information on each champion either in the game itself or any website for example the game's [Fandom](https://leagueoflegends.fandom.com/wiki/List_of_champions/Base_statistics) wiki, none of them offer a way to quickly compare and visualise base stats.

-You can find details about the base stats of every champion in the game itself or the game's [Fandom](https://leagueoflegends.fandom.com/wiki/List_of_champions/Base_statistics) wiki, but I found a downloadable csv version on [kaggle](https://www.kaggle.com/gyejr95/league-of-legendslol-champion-and-item-2020?select=riot_champion.csv) of the patch 10.6.1 which I use to create the graphs.
+I found a downloadable csv version on [kaggle](https://www.kaggle.com/gyejr95/league-of-legendslol-champion-and-item-2020?select=riot_champion.csv) of the patch 10.6.1 which I use to create the graphs.

 Since the champion stats are constantly changing (in order to balance the game), in the future I'd like to link the app to the [Official League of Legends API](https://developer.riotgames.com/docs/lol#_getting-started) so that the data would be up to date.